shakaihatsu/loggee/README.md

   - _decisionMethodLoggerBaseName_ - Logger base name for decision methods - Default: __"DECISION"__
       - Setting this to "" (empty string) will make LoggEE use the original logger.
   - _parameterLoggerBaseName_ - Logger base name for parameters of regular methods - Default: __"PARAMETER"__
-      - Setting this to "" (empty string) will make LoggEE use the regular or decision method logger.
+      - Setting this to "" (empty string) will make LoggEE use the regular method logger.
       - Setting both to "" (empty string) will make LoggEE use the original logger.
   - _decisionParameterLoggerBaseName_ - Logger base name for parameters of decision methods - Default: __"PARAMETER"__
-      - Setting this to "" (empty string) will make LoggEE use the regular or decision method logger.
+      - Setting this to "" (empty string) will make LoggEE use the decision method logger.
       - Setting both to "" (empty string) will make LoggEE use the original logger.
   - _booleanMethodLogPolicy_ - How to treat boolean methods - Default: __DECISION__
   - _logMethodParametersAfterCall_ - Log regular method parameters after the call again? - Default: __false__